 Helena de Lino Correia, Project Prospection Manager at Forenom, Bachelor of Business Administration and Logistics, Metropolia University of Applied Sciences.

-What are the most fascinating things you discovered in Finland?
+What are the most fascinating things you discover in Finland?

-What are the most unforgettable challenges you’ve encountered during your stay abroad, and how did it make you a better traveller and person?
+What are the “Top 3 challenges” you’ve encountered during your stay abroad, and how it made you a better traveler and person?